kojodastorm/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody this will add execution to some user groups
 <H2>8.
 James Bond
 8-James_Bond This will set no permissions to all exept others
+<H2>9.
+John Doe
+9-John_Doe This will set specific permissions